 Check out: TOEFL vs. IELTS - Which language test to take?

 How to obtain a high IELTS score

-Before you start preparing for the IELTS exam, in order to achieve a good score for admission to a Master’s degree programme, you should make sure that you are fluent in English.
+Before you start preparing for the IELTS exam, to achieve a good score for admission to a Master’s degree program, you should make sure that you are fluent in English.

 Only after you have a good foundation - a mastery of standard English grammar, academic level vocabulary, fluency in reading comprehension, writing with good grammar and a rich vocabulary, listening comprehension and speaking - can you take the next step: getting familiar with the IELTS format.